 A fitting reaction was created manually for each motif after analyzing the pattern of optical flow that it describes.
 The reaction consists of at least one action: Either walking, diving or a combination of the two.
 The walking direction and distance and the diving direction (left or right) were adjusted as well.
-As the reactions themselves are not found automatically and are not optimized, there is no guarantee that these are the best anticipating reactions to a specific motif.
+As the reactions themselves are not part of the training, there is no guarantee that these are the optimal anticipating reactions for a specific motif.